Her Friend Adam

 Her Friend Adam is a Canadian short drama film, written and directed by Ben Petrie and released in 2016.
 The film stars Petrie as Robert, a man whose insecurities about his relationship with his girlfriend Liv (Grace Glowicki) explode into a fight after he suspects her of having an affair with her friend Adam (Andrew Chown) even though Adam is gay.

+The film was inspired in part by Petrie's own experiences of feeling misplaced jealousy in his own real-life relationship with Glowicki.

 The film premiered at the 2016 Sundance Film Festival, where Glowicki won a Special Jury Award for Outstanding Performance.

 It was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2016.